 Another aspect of administering a bankruptcy estate is the recovery through avoidance actions of assets and property transferred pre-petition in order to increase assets available to be distributed to creditors.
 Avoidance actions include actual or constructive fraudulent transfers (under both state law and Bankruptcy Code), preferences (transfers made within 90 days prior to the petition date to third parties on account of antecedent debts or within one year prior to the petition date to insiders on account of antecedent debts) and improper set-offs.

 Chapter 11 plan process

 Claims and interests are grouped into classes by type such that any given class contains similarly situated creditors for treatment and distribution under the plan.
-For a Chapter 11 plan to be approved by the bankruptcy court, each class must vote in favour by half in number of claims and two-thirds in amount of claims.
-A class of creditors or interest holders not receiving any distribution under the plan is deemed to reject the plan, and a class of creditors or interest holders whose legal rights are 'unimpaired' (not altered) is deemed to accept the plan.
-Under certain circumstances, if at least one class votes to accept the plan, it may be confirmed over the objection of the other classes, which is generally referred to as 'cramdown'.
-For a Chapter 11 plan to be crammed down, the bankruptcy court must find that, among other things, the plan is 'fair and equitable' to all non-accepting creditors and interest holders and that it does not unfairly discriminate against dissenting classes.
+For a Chapter 11 plan to be approved by the bankruptcy court, each class must vote in favour by a majority in number and two-thirds in amount of allowed claims of such class held by creditors who vote.
+A class of creditors or interest holders not receiving any distribution under the plan is deemed to reject the plan, and a class of creditors or interest holders whose legal rights are unimpaired (not altered) is deemed to accept the plan.
+Under certain circumstances, if at least one class votes to accept the plan, it may be confirmed over the objection of the other classes, which is generally referred to as cramdown.
+For a Chapter 11 plan to be crammed down, the bankruptcy court must find that, among other things, the plan is fair and equitable to all non-accepting creditors and interest holders, and that it does not unfairly discriminate against dissenting classes.

 - retain its respective security interest to the extent of the allowed amount of its secured claim, such that it receives deferred cash payments with a present value at least equal to the secured claim;